 Preachers’ kids are often under a lot of pressure to be perfect, or at least to act like it so they won’t disgrace the family and the church.
-So they try to live up to everyone's expectations and this can lead them to practice the very hypocrisy they see in others.
+So they try to live up to everyone's expectations, and this can lead them to practice the very hypocrisy they see in others.
 Especially in smaller churches, the pastor's family is put on a pedestal with everyone watching their every move.

 The children of clergymen often believe the church is stealing their father’s time away from them.
 Pastors typically work 50-hour weeks, leaving their children fighting for attention.
 Statistically, most pastors change churches every five years.
 This can mean a child moves 3-4 times during his or her childhood.
 They experience the stress of losing their homes, their schools, and their friends, and they intuitively blame God or the religion for the upheaval.
 But these children often have no one to turn to.
-Their parents are dealing with the stress of finding a new job, the financial insecurity, and the causes for the move, which are universally negative.
-So not wanting to add to the stress, kids can keep their anger and frustration hidden.
+Their parents are dealing with the stress of finding a new job, the financial insecurity, and the causes for the move, which are usually negative.
+So, not wanting to add to the stress, kids can keep their anger and frustration hidden.

-But the resentment built up against God and the faith play into the natural rebelliousness of the teenage years, which is why many preachers’ kids leave the faith during that time, or immediately upon entering college.
+But the resentment built up against God and the faith play into the natural rebelliousness of the teenage years, which is why many preachers’ kids leave the faith during that time or immediately upon entering college.
 They appear to “conform” to Christianity, saying all the right things and performing all the required duties.
 But the moment of freedom brings many to reject the hypocrisy of their own lives and their faith along with it.
 How often we hear sad reports of those who start out so well in the things of religion.
-Those children who are praised by their parents and relatives for their apparent godliness and zeal at their local church, only to leave home for the first time by going away to university or a new job only to later return spiritually barren and cold?
+Those children who are praised by their parents and relatives for their apparent godliness and zeal at their local church, only to leave home for the first time by going away to a university or a new job only to later return spiritually barren and cold.

 What can be done to stem the tide of preachers’ kids leaving the faith?
-First, it’s important to realize that this is part of Satan's overall strategy against the church.
-When ministers' children leave the faith, the church loses future leaders.
+First, it’s important to realize that this is part of Satan’s overall strategy against the church.
+When ministers’ children leave the faith, the church loses future leaders.
 The families of those closest to the spiritual battles are prime targets to attack.
-If the world sees pastors’ families in a shambles, it doesn’t speak well of the faith they profess.
+If the world sees pastors’ families in shambles, it doesn’t speak well of the faith they profess.
 To counter this situation, pastors must schedule time for their families and children that parishioners cannot interrupt.
 When kids know that their time with Dad is a priority, outweighing all else, the sense of security they attain from it is enormous.
-The congregation must also be made aware that their pastor’s time with his family will make him a more effective pastor and safeguards against incursion into family time must be strictly enforced.
+The congregation must also be made aware that their pastor’s time with his family will make him a more effective pastor, and safeguards against incursion into family time must be strictly enforced.

 Finally, the importance of prayer cannot be overstated.
 Both pastors and the congregations they serve should make it a priority to pray continually for their pastor’s children.
-We must bring our pastor and his family to the throne of grace regularly, asking that they be protected from the evil one by putting on the full armor of God (Ephesians 6:10-17).
-By doing so, we help them remain “strong in the Lord and in his mighty power” and not depart from the faith in which they were raised.
+We must bring our pastor and his family to the throne of grace regularly, asking that they be protected from the evil one by putting on the full armor of God (Ephesians 6:10–17).
+By doing so, we help the children remain “strong in the Lord and in his mighty power” and not depart from the faith in which they were raised.

 © Copyright 2002-2014 Got Questions Ministries.